A Heist with Markiplier: Plot

 If the assistant chooses the helicopter, they are sent to a rehabilitation prison.
 The assistant can attempt to gain respect from the guards or the prisoners.
 If they attempt the former, they find themselves unsuccessful and try to do it on their own.
 In one of the resulting endings, the box contains a fairy that grants wishes, but is confiscated by a prison guard due to its noise.
 In another ending, Mark is ambushed by Bob, an undercover federal marshal.
 If the assistant shoots Bob, he takes off a mask to reveal that he is actually Wade.
 Mark is then shot by the real Bob, who then reveals that the assistant was also Wade all along.
 The assistant may also open the box, sending them back to the beginning.
 Refusing to enter a human-shaped hole reverses the roles of Bob and Wade, and travelling back in time results in the assistant being interviewed.
 Entering the hole, meanwhile, slowly deforms the assistant.
 If they attempt to gain the respect of the prisoners, inmate Yancy explains that none of the prisoners desire to leave, and asks if they still wish to leave.
 If they do not want to, they kill another inmate to achieve a life sentence.
-If they do wish to, Yancy offers assistance.
+If they do wish to, Yancy offers assistance, helping the assistant leave prison if they agree, or killing them otherwise.

 If the assistant chooses the car instead of the helicopter, Mark tells the assistant that the car broke down amid a ride.
 He offers options of walking or fix the car.
 If they decide to fix the car, a sinkhole separates them.
 The assistant reaches a cave, where a man named Illinois, resembling Indiana Jones, hands the assistant a cursed monkey statue and asks them to place it on a pedestal.
 If they refuse to place it, the assistant, seemingly possessed by the statue, attacks Illinois.
 If they place it, they are both briefly transported to the monkey heaven before Illinois leaves them behind.

 If they decide to walk instead of fixing the car, a horde of zombies chase them.
 Unbeknown to Mark, the assistant is bitten by one of the zombies.
 If they tell the truth, Mark tells them to go away, and the assistant lives with the zombies forever.
 Otherwise, they are given a choice between finding a scientist or going to a nearby shelter: Fort Brannagan, supposedly the only zombie-proof area.
 There, Mark and the assistant are inspected for bites by a soldier named Ed.
 If the assistant tells the truth about their bite, they are shot.
 If they do not, it is revealed that the fort has been infiltrated by zombies, and that Ed has been bitten, rigging the fort to explode to prevent the virus' spread.
 Then, the assistant reveals their bite to Mark.